cloudspeech/houdini-talk/short-essay.md

 behaviour.

-Here we want to delay loading an asset until the browser is idle, has _time_, or until you scroll down _so much_ so that the new tag becomes visible.
+Here we want to delay loading an asset until the browser is idle.
+Idle means the browser is not busy doing more important things like painting pixels.
+Or we want to delay loading until you scroll down _so much_ so that the new tag becomes visible.

 Step 2: invent your own attributes to control that new behaviour.

-`when` reads nice as an attribute name here, "script when visible, script when idle":
+`when` is a nice attribute name here, because "script when visible, script when idle" sound good:

 ```html
 <scri-pt when="visible">...</scri-pt>